Patient Stories

 The first gynecologic oncologist she saw confirmed her cancer diagnosis but gave her a somewhat rosy prognosis.
 That doctor said the treatment would be simple and promised she wouldn’t lose a day of work or a strand of her hair.

 Fortunately, Amy wanted a second opinion.
-A friend suggested she see Laurie Brunette, MD, a gynecologic oncologist at USC Norris.
+A friend suggested she see a gynecologic oncologist at USC Norris.

-“Getting a second opinion at USC from Dr. Brunette saved my life,” Amy says.
+“Getting a second opinion at USC saved my life,” Amy says.

-After reviewing the cervical biopsy report, Dr. Brunette noticed details that were missed by her previous doctors.
+After reviewing the cervical biopsy report, the gynecologic oncologist noticed details that were missed by her previous doctors.
 She suspected that Amy actually had a rare and extremely aggressive form of cancer called neuroendocrine cervical cancer.

 She ordered additional tests and confirmed this was the correct diagnosis.